About Me

 -

-Sojourn (Southern Jewish Resource Network for Gender and Sexual Diversity) and The Reformation Project (Christian grassroots organization) trainings to promote more inclusion of LGBTQ+ members in faith communities
+Sojourn and The Reformation Project trainings to promote LGBTQ+ inclusion in faith communities

 -